r3sist-uniq/faketorio/README.md

 git commit -a -m "your commit message" git pull --allow-unrelated-histories
 ```
+* Change the save_directory variable in the python script, to where your files are saved. (note: this is the relative location of your file from where you are executing the script or the .exe)
+* Make all your friends run this script (or .exe).
+And you guys are good to go :)
+(optional but good) Build a .exe and run it :)

-To build an .exe file , install pyinstaller
+* To build an .exe file , install pyinstaller, And:

-Then:
 ```python
 pyinstaller --onefile fake_server.py
 ```

-Now you can start the python program from both of your computers.
-Magic.
 You can even create this as a background process which boots automatically on startup.
 Magic.

 ## NOTE